iamVictorSam/BmiCalculator/README.md

-# bmiapp
+# BMI Calculator

-A new Flutter application.
+A health Calcutor to check the body mass index of the body

 ## Getting Started